secretsquirrel/BDFProxy/README.md

 ###Change Log:

+####8/12/2015

+Added support for the PE replace method, replace downloaded binary with an attacker supplied one.
+To use change PATCH_METHOD to replace and provide a SUPPLIED_BINARY

 ####8/6/2015

 Added support for onionduke.
 To use change PATCH_METHOD to onionduke and SUPPLIED_BINARY to the binary that you wish to bind to the target executable.